-With this question, I'm not suggesting that you actually try to learn the ins and outs of building an IT infrastructure from the ground up.
-Rather, it demonstrates your potential IT support partner's ability to explain things to you in English, not tech-speak.
+With this question, I'm not suggesting that you try to learn the ins and outs of building an IT infrastructure from the ground up.
+Instead, it demonstrates your potential IT support partner's ability to explain things to you in English, not tech-speak.

 Can they explain a really complicated, technical process to you in a way that you can understand?
 Do they get frustrated if you ask too many questions?
-Do they brush you off with 'you don't need to know the technicalities of that?'
+Do they brush you off with 'you don't need to know the technicalities of that'?

-It's vital that you can communicate with each other clearly, without any confusion or breakdown.
+If you are partnering with someone, it's vital that you can communicate with each other clearly, without any confusion or breakdown.
 It also demonstrates their ability to educate you.